sanchewy/BattleshipWebServer/README.md

 For a more detailed outline of the requirements for this lab, please see the Assignment_1_Instructions.pdf document (because I don't want to type them here).

 --TODO--
-Add actual implementation / use instructions.
+Add actual use instructions when we have something that works.